RespiraWorks/PAPR/README.md

 - This allows the supports to come in at an angle that makes them easier to remove.
 - This is the maximum angle that still allows the supports needed to correctly print the bayonet teeth in the inlet.
 - This orientation preserves the quality of the printed text.
+- Most printing processes will require the 6-32 treads the body be chased with a 6-32 tap.
+I recommend doing this step before post-curing, while the resin is still soft.
+- Whether you chase the threads before or after post-curing, you MUST clear any uncured resin out of the thread holes before post-curing.
+If the residual resin cures inside the holes, it will plug the threds.
+A can of compressed gas keyboard cleaner that comes with a straw for directing the flow can be very useful here.
+- Having a 2mm thick needle file can be useful for clearing residue from the supports in the outlet adapter key slot.

 |                            |                             |
 |:--------------------------:|:---------------------------:|